humdrum-tools/humdrum-documentation/guide/ch39/index.md

 -   Create a test file containing different patterns, and test the ability of your regular expressions to catch all cases.
-Included "lures" in your test \-- i.e., patterns that are close to what you want, but should be rejected.
+Included "lures" in your test &mdash; i.e., patterns that are close to what you want, but should be rejected.
 -   Use extra caution when using "not" logic.
 For example, the
     <span class="unix">grep</span> expression "not-A" (i.e. `[^A]`) will still match records